wicaksatya/temp-prediction/README.md

 # Temperature Prediction Project

 ## Overview
-This project is focused on creating a machine learning model to predict temperatures.
+This project is focused on creating a machine learning model to predict average temperatures.
 The model is trained using a Random Forest regressor and evaluated against a baseline model to ensure accuracy and prevent overfitting.

 ## Contents
 - `temp-pred.ipynb`: A Jupyter notebook containing the Python code for the temperature prediction model.